LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 4. Now put the code into our files:

-   - Put the function definition in FunctionPractice.js.
+   - Put the function definition in *FunctionPractice.js*.
-   - Put the function call inside a script element in the HTML file.
+   - Put the function call inside a script element in an HTML file.

 ### A function with one parameter

-1. Define a function with a single parameter and put it in functionPractice.js.
+1. Define a function with a single parameter and put it in FunctionPractice.js.

     ```javascript
     function hello(name)